 - Hair Gel or Hair Serum if you want to repair and treat your hair at the same time

-TIPS FOR STRAIGHTENING SHORT AFRICAN AMERICAN HAIR
+TIPS FOR STRAIGHTENING AFRICAN AMERICAN SHORT HAIRSTYLES

 - Wash and condition your hair: While this routine seems so repetitive, it works wonders.
 This is the first place to start when styling your hair.
 Make sure the products you use are sulfate free and rinse the conditioner out with cold water so the volume remains thick,